jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2A/parameters.rst.txt

 lambda, nu)``.
 We will explain each of these later.
 But for now we can say that the representation theory of :math:`SL(2,\mathbb R)` tells us that there are four representations with infinitesimal character ``rho``.
-Two of them are the discrete series associated to the compact Cartan and correspond to the two parameters above with ``nu=0``; the other two are the trivial representation and an irreducible principal series;
+Two of them are the discrete series associated to the compact Cartan subgroup and correspond to the two parameters above with ``nu=0``; the other two are the trivial representation and an irreducible principal series;
-both, attached to the split Cartan and correspond to the parameters with ``nu=1``.
+both, attached to the split Cartan subgroup and correspond to the parameters with ``nu=1``.

 We will say more about the representations of :math:`SL(2,\mathbb R)` later.
 But,